-There have been some management changes at Barclays
+There have been some management changes at Barclays Capital.

 Jerry Del Missier, who was co-chief executive of the investment banking arm, is going off to become chief operating officer of the entire Barclays Group.
 Rich Ricci, who's been at Barclays since 1994, was previously previously COO of Barclays Global Investors, and led the Lehman acquisition, is becoming sole head of the investment banking.

 "...be responsible for making Barclays a leader within the industry on operational excellence.
 In partnership with the heads of the businesses and functions, he will lead all operations and information technology activities across Barclays, including those that are part of support functions, with the objective of ensuring that businesses can continue to deliver the highest quality service to clients and customers while also meeting the requirements of shareholders and the emerging regulatory landscape, including those related to resolution planning and ring-fencing."

 Whilst some of these responsibilities will clearly involve masterminding changes in Barclays' structure under Vicker's ring-fencing proposals, "operational excellence" also suggests: efficiencies, eliminating overlaps between divisions, cost cutting, and redundancies.
 Del Missier is assuming his new position with immediate effect.

 Separately, the Financial Times' financial services training Q&A session, which we have distilled for you here, has managed to attract some parents who are extremely keen that their son - currently doing his GCSE's - should become an investment banker and specifically NOT a pseudo investment banker in an operations or IT position.
 In a sign that investment banking remains a career some parents would dearly love their children to go into, they ask: